Epelekanou/ufc-predictor/README.md

 # 🥊 UFC Fight Predictor

 A full-stack machine learning web application that predicts UFC fight outcomes using real fighter statistics.
 Select any two fighters and get an ML-powered prediction with detailed stats comparison.
+->If its not working give it some time to start around 3-5 minutes.

 🔗 **Live Demo:** https://ufc-predictor-32k6.vercel.app/